rootisgod/rootisgod/content/posts/drafts/2022-01-23-Using-OAuth2-Proxy-To-Protect-Any-Website.md

 ## Docker Compose File

 This is the Docker compose file we will use.
-Copy teh text and name it ```docker-compose.yml``` It launches Keycloak, the Oauth2-Proxy and our website on the various required ports.
+Copy the text and name it ```docker-compose.yml``` It launches Keycloak, the Oauth2-Proxy and our website on the various required ports.

 ```dockerfile
 version: "3.7"